SEARCH SITE BY TYPING (ESC TO CLOSE)

 Sarlat Market

-You drive from Cahors in the direction of Figeac.
-Shortly after the village of St.Cery, there is a small village of Bouzies with a large car park.
-From here you walk about 5 km on a former towpath (ask about the Chemin du Halage) along the banks of the Lot, past a small historic ship lock to the village of St. Cirq-Lapopie.
+Venture from Cahors towards Figeac, and after the village of St. Cery, you’ll encounter Bouzies—a quaint village with ample parking.
+Embark on a scenic 5 km stroll along a former towpath (inquire about the Chemin du Halage) flanking the Lot River.
+Meander past a small historic ship lock, and you’ll arrive at the captivating village of St. Cirq-Lapopie.

 Périgord landscape